New Student Programs (NSP)

-The mandatory two-day SPLASH: CSI’s New Student Orientation is the last step of the enrollment process at CSI.
-Students must complete all the necessary steps of the enrollment process in order to be eligible to register for SPLASH.
-Students are strongly encourage to review the steps below, which will lead students through the enrollment process and become eligible to register for SPLASH.
-If you need assistance, contact the Office of New Student Orientation/CLUE at 718.982.2529 for guidance.
+The mandatory New Student Orientation (NSO) is the last step of the enrollment process for students newly admitted to CSI.
+All incoming-students with less than six transfer credits are required to attend NSO and must complete all the necessary steps of the enrollment process in order to become eligible to register for NSO.
+Students are strongly encouraged to review the steps below, which will guide admitted students through the enrollment process and to the road to becoming eligible to register for NSO.

 CONDITIONAL ADMISSIONS/REMEDIATION POLICY for NON-EXEMPT STUDENTS

 The outcomes of the CUNY Assessments Tests may impact students’ admission status and enrollment at the college.
 Please be aware of the following enrollment requirements: